 Rashi sees in this an allusion to a dialogue between Hashem and Yeshaya at the beginning of his prophetic career.
 “My children refuse to listen,” Hashem told him.
 “My children are burdensome.
 [I give you this job] on the condition that you don't get angry at them.”
 Yeshaya agreed.

 This is an extremely timely lesson for us as well.
-Many of our fellow Jews, including people close to us, are refusing to listen and being extremely burdensome.
+Many of our fellow Jews, including people close to us, are refusing to listen and are being extremely burdensome.
 If we wish to follow in the ways of our prophets, we need to try our very best not to get angry at them.
 We have to remind ourselves that their bodies and minds have been severely affected.
 It is fair to say that many of these people have become mentally ill and spiritually distant.
 Whatever responsibility they bear for their behavior does not change the fact that they have been severely abused, brainwashed, and traumatized.
 They are sick.
 We will not help them or serve Hashem by getting angry at them.

 It isn't easy by any means, but we need to accept this upon ourselves.